-The Board of Directors ("Board") of Semtech Corporation (the "Company") has established, in accordance with the Company's Bylaws, a Compensation Committee ("Committee") whose authority and responsibilities are described by this Charter.
+As permitted by the Bylaws of Semtech Corporation (the "Company"), the Board of Directors of the Company (the "Board") has established a standing Compensation Committee ("Committee") whose authority and responsibilities are described by this charter ("Charter").

 The purpose of the Committee is to discharge the Board's responsibilities relating to compensation of the Company's executive officers, and to take such other actions within the scope of this Charter as the Committee deems necessary or appropriate.

 B. Size, Composition and Term of Appointment

-Minutes of Committee meetings will be prepared and distributed to Committee members and approved at subsequent meetings.
-Final minutes of all Committee Meetings shall be sent to the Secretary of the Company for safekeeping with the Company's records.
+Minutes of Committee meetings will be prepared and approved at subsequent meetings.
+Approved minutes will be transmitted to the Secretary of the Company for inclusion in the Company's records.

 The Committee will be governed by the same rules regarding meetings, actions without meetings, notice, waiver of notice, and quorum and voting requirements that are applicable to the Board.
 The Committee is authorized to adopt its own rules of procedure not inconsistent with any provision of this Charter, the Bylaws of the Company, or the laws of the State of Delaware.